kaievns/the-log/posts/lead/drafts/people-management-101.md

 The key here is to remember that you are managing highly intelligent and creative people.
 Giving them tasks is degrading to their intelligence.
 If they wanted to move units, they'd work at a factory.
 They are not here to do your bidding, they are here to problem solve.
-And, it is your job to give them problems, not solutions.
+And, it is your job as a manager to give them problems, not solutions.

 You can set up career goals, project goals, business goals, etc. Just remember, to set goals together with the people, collaboratively.
 Because goals that you just hand down to people, are called tasks.
 In the end of the day you need the people to own the goals.

-The only person you should be giving tasks to is your boss.
-Tell you a secret bosses love tasks, it makes them feel useful on the inside.
+The only person you should be giving tasks to is your boss, actually.
+Tell you a secret, bosses love tasks, it makes them feel useful on the inside.
 But, the tradition dictates that they are supposed to say "no" three times to your requests before doing anything about it.
 So, use them sparingly

 ## Corrective feedback

 When you defined your goals well this part is just plain hard.
-But, when you defined your goals poorly, this part is doubly hard, but also awkward.
+And, when you defined your goals poorly, this part is doubly hard, and also awkward.
 Because nobody wants to work for two weeks on something just to hear from their manager:
 "hey, i didn't think it through well the last time, so I've changed my mind"